 There was a series of bangs, and then a short, drunken slur of laughter.

-‘Aha!
-Five year old!
+“Aha!
+Five years old!
 I knew I still had a bottle here somewhere!’
-The man, presumably either Faber or Mills, given that they had a key to their office, stamped back out.
+The man, presumably either Faber or Mills, given that he had a key to that office, stamped back out.
 He now hummed a cheery little tune as he turned, locked the door, and then made his way back down the stairs.

 Wade didn’t move.
 He waited to hear the sound of the door thumping closed, and the key in the lock.
 At the same time, all he could think of was the smell of Anna’s hair (a hint of lavender and wildflowers) and the light touch of her shoulder against his.